Our approach

 Because we understand that supervisors shoulder a great deal of responsibility for safety at work, we have developed a project called Świadomy Przełożony (Aware Supervisor), in which we make sure they have the training, support, advice and additional materials they need.

 And, to protect mental health of employees and their families, we have created the Employee Assistance Programme (EAP).
-This goes far beyond psychological support and includes advices on financial and legal matters too.
+This goes far beyond psychological support and includes advice on financial and legal matters too.
 People can get help via a dedicated helpline and app, with no restriction on number of times they may use it.
 During the last year, 3% of eligible employees have benefited from the programme.

 Efforts to minimise accidents